wkumari/draft-vandergaast-edns-client-subnet/README.md

-   At least a dozen different client and server implementations had been written based on the original specification, first known as draft- vandergaast-edns-client-subnet.
+   At least a dozen different client and server implementations had been written based on the original specification, first known as draft- vandergaast-edns-client-subnet [1].
+The protocol is in active production use among several major Internet companies, a subset of

+Contavalli, et al.       Expires March 28, 2016                 [Page 3]

+Internet-Draft        Client Subnet in DNS Queries        September 2015

+   which are listed at http://www.afasterinternet.com/participants.htm .
    While they interoperate for the primary goal, they have varying behaviour around poorly specified edge cases.
 Known incompatibilities will be described.
+The authors believe that it is better to document this system, even if not everyone agrees with the concept or the details of the original specification, rather than leave it undocumented and proprietary.

+2. Privacy Note

+   If we were just beginning to design this mechanism, and not documenting existing protocol, it is unlikely that we would have done things exactly this way.

+   The IETF is actively working on enhancing DNS privacy [3], and the re-injection of metadata has been identified as a problematic design pattern [4].

+   As noted above, however, this document primarily describes existing behavior of a deployed method, to further the understanding of the Internet community.

+   We encourage the deployment of means to allow users to make use of the opt-out provided.
+We also recommend that others avoid techniques that may introduce additional metadata in future work, as it may damage user trust.

-2. Requirements Notation
+3. Requirements Notation

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-3. Terminology
+4. Terminology

    ECS  EDNS Client Subnet.